-Annually each school shall report to the district actions taken to reduce any student’s absenteeism following the student’s fifth absence in one month, or tenth absence in one year.
+Annually each school shall report to the district office actions taken to reduce any student’s absenteeism following the student’s fifth unexcused absence in one month, or tenth unexcused absence in one year.
 The district shall report this information annually to the superintendent of public instruction:

 - The number of enrolled students and the number of unexcused absences;

-- The number of enrolled students with ten or more unexcused absences in a school year or five or more unexcused absences in a month;
+- The number of enrolled students with ten or more unexcused absences in a school year or five or more unexcused absences in a month during a school year;

-- The number of petitions filed by a school or a parent with the juvenile court; and
+- The number of petitions filed by the district with the juvenile court.

 The information in these reports shall not disclose the names or other identification of the students or parents.

 For enrollment reporting for state funding purposes, a student is reported as a full-time equivalent (FTE) based on their enrolled weekly minutes; 1,665 weekly minutes or 27 weekly hours and 45 minutes equal 1.0 FTE for all grades (WAC 362-121-122).

 Passing time between classes and recess time may be included in a student’s weekly minutes.
 However, time for meals is excluded.

 Students attending school less than 1,665 weekly minutes are reported as a partial FTE.
 To calculate the student’s FTE, divide the student’s enrolled weekly minutes by 1,665.

 Alternative Learning Experiences: Full-time equivalency will be determined by documentation of all hours of learning activities pursuant to WAC 392-121-182.